 The District is governed by a five member Board of Trustees.
-The five Trustees are elected in evennumbered years to four-year terms by the voters in the District.
-The boundaries of the District did not change during the year ended June 30, 2015.
+The five Trustees are elected in even-numbered years to four-year terms by the voters in the District.
+The boundaries of the District did not change during the year ended June 30, 2016.

-On November 5, 2002, by majority election of the District's registered voters, \$685,000,000 in general obligation bonds ("Proposition S") were authorized to be issued and sold for the benefit of the District.
+On November 7, 2006, by majority election of the Districts' registered voters, \$870,000,000 in general obligation bonds ("Proposition N") were authorized to be issued and sold for the benefit of the District.
 Proceeds from the bonds are to be used for acquisition, construction, renovation, repair and modernization of certain District property and facilities and to refund or advance refund certain obligations of the District.
 The bonds were scheduled to be issued in four increments over a ten-year period.
-The bond sales were then planned in order to meet the goal of selling over a ten-year period.
-The final series authorized to be issued for Proposition S was issued by Series 2013, on July 17, 2013, and the goal was met.